jacgonisa/ChIPing/README.md

      > * `/kegg_terms.tsv`: Table separated by tab with the results of the KEGG analysis
      > * `/go_terms.tsv`:Table separated by tab with the results of the GO terms
      > * `/plots_go_bp.pdf`: Plots repressenting GO terms.
-     > * `/kegg_images/`: directory with the pathways without marked enzymes in png and xml format generated with [`pathview`](https://bioconductor.org/packages/release/bioc/html/pathview.html)).
+     > * `/kegg_images/`: directory with the biochemical pathways in .png and .xml format generated with [`pathview`](https://bioconductor.org/packages/release/bioc/html/pathview.html).
 Toolset for pathway-based data integration and visualization.
 It maps and renders user data on relevant pathway graphs.

 ## 7. Case study